Introduction

 Siege of Udayagiri and Victory

-During the time of Sri Krishnadevaraya, Kalinga ruled by Odisha and Andhra Pradesh’s Gajapati Prataprudra.
-In Ummatur’s campaign, he had a lot of help in attacking the Andhra region.
+During the time of Sri Krishnadevaraya, Kalinga ruled by Odisha and Gajapati Prataprudra of Andhra Pradesh.
+In campaign of Ummatur, he had a lot of help in attacking the Andhra region.

-Maharaj Krishnadevaraya surrounded the fort of Udayagiri in the Nellore district of Andhra Pradesh for 18 months.
+Maharaj Krishnadevaraya surrounded the Udayagiri fort in the Nellore district of Andhra Pradesh for 18 months.

-Gazapati Pratapraudra’s army has to retreat due to hunger, after cutting the food supply to the fort.
-After the success of Udaygiri, Emperor Krishnadevaraya worshipped with his wives in the temple of Tirupati.
+The army of Gazapati Prataprudra has to retreat due to hunger, after cutting the food supply to the fort.
+After the success of Udayagiri, Emperor Krishnadevaraya worshipped with his wives in the temple of Sri Venkateswara at Tirupati.

 Battle at Kondavidu